apostrophecms/apostrophe/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**Version of Apostrophe**
-PLEASE NOTE: if you have not tested in the latest patchlevel of your major version of Apostrophe, you will be asked to do that first.
-For instance, if you report that you are using `apostrophe 2.07`, we will ask you to verify that the issue still exists in the latest `2.x.y` version of apostrophe.
+PLEASE NOTE: make sure the bug exists in the latest patchlevel of your major version of Apostrophe.
+For instance, if you are running a 2.x version of Apostrophe, you should use the latest in that series to verify the bug.

-**Version of Node.js**
-PLEASE NOTE: only stable LTS versions (6.x, 8.x and soon 10.x as of this writing) are fully supported but we will do our best with newer versions.

-**Server Operating System**
-The server (which might be your dev laptop) on which Apostrophe is running.
-Linux?
-MacOS X?
-Windows?
-Is Docker involved?

 **To Reproduce**
 Steps to reproduce the behavior: